Macedonian diaspora: Diaspora organizations and political parties

 Organizations representing ethnic Macedonians in the broader region of Macedonia outside of North Macedonia have been established.
 In Albania, the Macedonian Alliance for European Integration is a political party of ethnic Macedonians in Albania that has succeeded in getting Macedonians elected to local and national positions.
 In Bulgaria, United Macedonian Organization Ilinden–Pirin focuses on achieving human rights for ethnic Macedonians.
 It is part of the European Free Alliance.
-In Greece, Rainbow (Greece) is a political party representing ethnic Macedonians.
+In Greece, Rainbow is a political party representing ethnic Macedonians.
 It has been participating in elections since 1994 and is also part of the European Free Alliance.

 The Democratic Party of the Macedonians was established in Kosovo to represent the Macedonians of Gora.
 There is also an organization of Macedonian Gorani in Kosovo, led by Avnija Rahte and Ace Dimoski.
 The group has met with leadership from North Macedonia including Stevo Pendarovski and Zoran Zaev.